Ryii/Market-Data-Handler/README.md

 ---

-*This project showcases the intersection of high-performance systems programming and financial technology - exactly what HRT values in their engineering talent.*
+*This project showcases the intersection of high-performance systems programming and financial technology - demonstrating expertise in both domains.*